 - Scar Tissue: Persistent pain that responds to steroid therapy

 Since this patient’s persistent pain at the outside of the ankle responds to local anesthetic and steroid therapy with minimal diagnostic imaging studies, it is likely the result of scar tissue resulting from an injury and now causing impingent in the ankle with bone movement.
 If the pain does not resolve with steroid therapy and time, the best treatment is surgical excision of the scar tissue via arthroscopy.
 [Watch a video profile of impingement injury]

 - Tendon Injury: The patient with post-inversion sprain pain

 This patient has nagging pain at the side and back of the ankle months after an inversion ankle sprain.
 This pain is caused by torn tendons.
-If bracing and physical therapy does not resolve the injury with time, the best treatment is surgery to repair the damaged tendons.
+If bracing and physical therapy does not resolve the ankle injury with time, the best treatment is surgery to repair the damaged tendons.
 (For an alternative ankle sprain originating in tendon injury, also see the this patient, whose damaged peroneal tendons at the rear of the foot were surgically repaired).
 [Watch a video profile of tendon injury]

 - Peroneal Nerve Injury: The patient with pins and needle sensation months after ankle sprain